bcgov/sso-keycloak/helm/README.md

-postgres.credentials.secret | The name of the secret containing postgres login credentials postgres.credentials.adminUserName | The username of an admin account for the database postgres.credentials.passwordKey | The key for the password in the secret postgres.credentials.passwordKey | The key for the password in the secret credentials.random | Set to true to randomly generate password credentials.adminUsername | The username of the admin account credentials.adminPasswordKey | The key for the password in the secret
+postgres.credentials.secret | The name of the secret containing postgres login credentials postgres.credentials.adminUserName | The username of an admin account for the database postgres.credentials.passwordKey | The key for the password in the secret credentials.random | Set to true to randomly generate password credentials.adminUsername | The username of the admin account credentials.adminPasswordKey | The key for the password in the secret